jorguzman100/kmdb/README.md

    - Uses **SQLite** (`movies.db`).
    - Sample data (5+ genres, 20+ movies, 15+ actors) is automatically loaded.
    - You don’t need to do anything extra.
+   - To reset the database, simply delete the file and restart:
+     ```bash
+     rm movies.db
+     ./mvnw spring-boot:run
+     ```

 5. **Testing Tool: Postman (Optional, Free)**
    - Postman is the easiest way to run and test all endpoints.